bartvandebiezen/css-conventions/css-conventions.md

 The goal of these conventions are to create reusable stylesheets and to keep them maintainable, transparent, readable, and scalable.
 And to make it as painless as possible to work with.

+Altough Less is used for the examples, it does not matter if you use Less, Sass, or even plain CSS.
+Choose a language based on the nature of your project.
+Each language has its own strengths.

 For these conventions a [CSScomb config file is available](.csscomb.json).

 ## CSS Terminology